yusuke85/javascript-module-2-todo-workshop/README.md

   alert("Something");
 }
 ```
 You will notice in the example that we passed a second argument to `.addEventListener()`.
-That second argument is the function that we want to invoke when that event has happened.
+That second argument is the function that we want to invoke when that event happens.
 ### Exercise 4:
 1. Delete all the existing code in `script.js` in the folder ***scripts***
 2. Write code to access the form with id `#new-todo` using `document.querySelector()`